arikarim/sql-exercise/README.md

 # sql-exercise

-In this repo i have done all the challenges froom SQLZOO
+In this repo i have done all the challenges from SQLZOO.